The lasting impact of the forgotten flood of January, 1916

 On that fateful night of January 13, 1916, the dikes lost the battle against the sea and a total of 51 people died.
 This disaster laid the foundation for the political consensus that eventually would lead to the construction of the 32-kilometre-long long Afsluitdijk and inpoldering (land reclamation) of the Zuiderzee.

 How locals and livestock survived the rising water

 There would have been more casualties were it not for the fact that many people in the regions that were hit the hardest by flooding - Waterland and eastern Zaanstreek - had their own boats.
 Also, many of the farms and houses were built on higher ground than the surrounding farmlands.

 The many miniature dikes dividing up the farmland also helped to slow down the oncoming water.
 All of these factors helped to save lives by giving people a little more time to get to their attic or to move their livestock out of the barns.

 In times of flooding, it was customary for farmers to drive their livestock towards the local church, which was built on the highest point, although in 1916 there was no longer room for all the animals.

 The flooding occurred in the midst of the First World War, which had its benefits.
 The army was already mobilised and was able to quickly provide assistance with evacuations as well as erect emergency flood barriers.

 Another positive side-effect of the war was the fact that meat prices in Germany were very high.
-In order to help out farmers that had been hit the hardest by the flooding, the Dutch government allowed them to export their remaining dairy cows to Germany for slaughter.
+In order to help out farmers who had been hit the hardest by the flooding, the Dutch government allowed them to export their remaining dairy cows to Germany for slaughter.

 Great Britain, which was suffering from a food shortage during WWI, did not appreciate this controversial measure taken by the Dutch.

 1916 flood lead to the development of the Afsluitdijk